 “ASHRAE’s recommendations speak directly to the risks that data center operators face from non-compliance, and almost all operators use this as their stated standard,” says James Kirkwood, head of critical services at EkkoSense.

 “Our own research reveals that 11 percnet of IT racks in the 128 data center halls we surveyed were actually outside of ASHRAE’s recommended range of an 18-27º C recommended rack inlet temperature - even though this range was the agreed performance window that clients were working towards.”

 Kirkwood asserts that the company also found that 78% of data centers had at least one server rack that lay outside that range – effectively taking their data center outside of thermal compliance.”

 “Unfortunately the problem for the majority of data center operators that only monitor general data center room/aisle temperatures is that average measurements don’t identify hot and cold spots,” says Kirkwood.

 “Without a more precise thermal monitoring strategy and the technologies to support it, organisations will always remain at risk – and ASHRAE non-compliant – from individual racks that lie outside the recommended range.”

 Kirkwood says the the latest generation of Internet of Things-enabled temperature sensors – introduced since the initial publication of ASHRAE’s report – is likely to prove instrumental in helping organisations to cost-effectively resolve their non-compliance issues.

-“Our research shows that less than 5% of data centres are actively monitoring and reporting individual rack temperatures and their compliance,” says Kirkwood.
+“Our research shows that less than 5% of data centers are actively monitoring and reporting individual rack temperatures and their compliance,” says Kirkwood.

-“The result is that they therefore have no way of knowing if they are actually truly compliant – and that’s a major concern when it comes to data centre risk management.”
+“The result is that they therefore have no way of knowing if they are actually truly compliant – and that’s a major concern when it comes to data center risk management.”